kilograham/jpsx/README.md

 The default machine definition includes a `Console` component... this is interactive sort of like `gdb`.
 So to get stuff to run in this mode you need to enter "g" for go.
 You can look at the code for Console to figure out some other commands. "b" breaks for example

+By default the pad is controlled by giving focus to the display window.

 These are the default mappings copied from `AWTKeyboardController`